 Note that receiving block rewards and transaction fees is dependent on a community of Validators emerging and the potential users of the Trustlines Blockchain.
 The Foundation cannot guarantee that a Trustlines Blockchain including the Chain Spec as proposed by the Foundation actually emerges out of the actions of these third party stakeholders.
 Hence, participating in the Auction and thereby agreeing to these Terms and Conditions does not entail a right or an entitlement in any way whatsoever to either becoming and/or remaining a Validator or receiving block rewards and/or transaction fees.

-Bidding and therefore sending ETH to the Auction does not guarantee a Validator Slot.
+Bidding Trustlines Network Tokens in the Auction does not guarantee a Validator Slot.
 Especially, your bid/transaction will be rejected:

 All actions are voluntary, there is no obligation to take part in the Auction.